google/xsecurelock/README.md

 *   x11-xserver-utils (for the `saver_blank` module)
 *   xscreensaver (for the `saver_xscreensaver` module)

+NOTE: FreeBSD is not supported yet; see issue #43.

 # Installation

 NOTE: In these instructions, please replace SERVICE-NAME by the name of an